CPF (Central Provident Fund) is one of the most important assets for retirement planning in Singapore. But it is often under-invested.

 In the past when the interest rate was less than 1%, no right-minded person would buy a fixed deposit or Singapore government bonds using CPF.
 But now given the high interest rate offered, you can consider buying T-Bills using CPF.
 And most banks allow you to transact this online.

 Using unit trusts for your CPF investment

 Unit trusts don’t have a good name in Singapore, partly because it is the most mis-sold product here.
-Unfortunately, many people purchase a unit trust through the banks or insurance agents who are commission-based advisers.
+Unfortunately, many people purchase a unit trust through banks or insurance agents who are commission-based advisers.
 Banks are the largest fund distributors in Singapore.

-Think about it, a typical salesperson will only present you a fund that has already performed very well in the past few years or one that is “hot” now.
+Think about it, a typical salesperson will only present you with a fund that has already performed very well in the past few years or one that is “hot” now.
 Just look at how many technology funds are being marketed aggressively today after their stellar run in 2020.
 But will these performances continue or will you end up buying just before the tide turns?

 Additional reading: How to dig below the sales pitch for a unit trust.